ukgovdatascience/community-playbook/mobilisation/membership.md

 Once an invitation is sent, the admins will manually approve your email address.

 As you register please suffix your username with your department (e.g. username_dft).
+You can also add your pronouns by following this [guide](https://slack.com/help/articles/1500011115781-Manage-pronoun-display-for-member-profiles?locale=en-US)

 Do not use slack to share data that might be considered 'OFFICIAL' or higher.
 Please abide by [Social Media guidance fo civil servants](https://www.gov.uk/government/publications/social-media-guidance-for-civil-servants/social-media-guidance-for-civil-servants) when using slack.